EndPointCorp/end-point-blog/2023/07/regex-replace-in-vs-code.md

 ![The find bar of VS Code.
 A text field reads "Find", with three buttons on the right side of the field reading "Aa", "ab" underlined, and ".\*".
 To the left of the text field is a right-facing arrow.
 To the right text reads "No results".](/blog/2023/07/regex-replace-in-vs-code/find.webp)

 The more advanced options for Find are the icons on the right hand side of the Find input field.
-We’ll be using the Use Regular Expression option, indicated by the `.*`
+Choose the Use Regular Expression option, indicated by `.*`

 With regex mode enabled, the "Find" field allows you to use a regex when searching.
-Ultimately, we want to replace any matches we get with text or nothing at all (i.e. in order to delete our matches).
+Ultimately, we want to replace any matches we get with text, or with nothing at all in order to delete our matches.
 To reveal the "Replace" field, hit the right-facing arrow on the left side of the Find bar.

 ![The same find bar, now with a second text field below reading "Replace".](/blog/2023/07/regex-replace-in-vs-code/find-and-replace.webp)